Learn how phone answering is done professionally, sound like a receptionist, and impress your callers—every time!

 “Who’s going to answer the phone?”

 Fear not!
 Our live virtual receptionists have your back.
-If you’re new to taking calls professionally, follow these five steps for flawless phone answering success:
+If you’re new to taking calls professionally, follow these five steps for flawless phone answering and customer service success:

 Note: This article was first published in 2018.
 We updated it in October 2022.